 PCs, Vids, and Animation

 Easily the most interesting galleries at the Computer History Museum are those dedicated to the move from large supercomputing only found in universities, banks, and government agencies to those found in your home.
-Hobbyist by the names of Jobs and Gates led to more important things like the creation of video games, home computers, and computer animation.
+Hobbyists by the names of Jobs and Gates led to more important things like the creation of video games, home computers, and computer animation.

 Okay, so maybe they’re not important in a “saving the world” sense, however, they are very important in computing.
 Inside you will find the Neiman-Marcus kitchen computer, an Apple One, Commodore 64, and an Atari system.
+There is new technology that allows to forward port on ps4 to computer. check ps4 port forward tutorial.

 You know you’re our old when your entire childhood is behind glass in a museum.